 Minolta also made various lens converters and adapters that are useable with most of these lenses.

 There were, of course, many other companies besides Minolta that made lenses to fit on Minolta cameras.
 Just a few of the names are: Soligor, Tamron, Sigma, Vivitar, Sun, Asanuma, Owen, Bushnell, Osawa, and Tokina.
 Some of these lenses are of high optical quality, but many are not.
 When selecting a non-Minolta lens, it's essential to select a lens that provides the level of picture quality that you want, since it is the lens -- not the camera -- that determines the quality of the image.
 First, compare the non-Minolta lens to an equivalent Minolta lens and see if it has fewer lens elements.
 This is a common way that competitors cut corners.
 Is the lens multi-coated?
 Is the inner-barrel sufficiently baffled to prevent internal reflections?
 Were any test reports done on the lens in the photographic magazines?
 These, and other factors, can impact the picture quality.
 But above and beyond the issue of picture quality, there is the issue of the quality of the non-glass materials in the lens.
 Many lenses have plastic parts.
 While reducing weight, they may not hold up under rough conditions or long-term use.
 And there are many other considerations.
 Which way does the focusing ring turn?
 Does it rotate in the same direction as all of your other Minolta lenses (which all rotate the same way)?
 If not, it can be difficult to get used to.
 How about the aperture ring?
 Does it rotate in the same direction as your Minolta's lenses?
 Believe it or not, some don't.
 Does it have 1/2 stop detents?
 Is the f-stop ring imprinted such that the f-stops will appear in the viewfinder?
 Is the lens auto-aperture?
 Is it meter-coupled?
 Does it have the MD feature for the XD and X-700 cameras?
 What is the filter thread size?
 Is it standardized like the Minolta lenses or will you have to buy an adapter?
 Is the lens designed for multiple camera systems, so that you'll need an adapter to attach it to your Minolta camera?
 If so, these cameras typically have markings designed for other camera systems -- such as f-stop indications in two directions -- that can be confusing.
-There are many other features to compare as well, such as the lens weight, size, close-focusing distance, built-in depth-of-field scale, infrared marking, etc. When you compare all of the features, you will likely realize that the genuine Minolta lens is a much better deal.
-For as complete a list as possible, of non-Minolta lenses that will fit on Minolta cameras, we recommend the Third Party Lens Manufacturer page.
+There are many other features to compare as well, such as the lens weight, size, close-focusing distance, built-in depth-of-field scale, infrared marking, etc. When you compare all of the features, you will likely realize that the genuine Minolta lens is a much better deal -- especially at today's prices.
+For as complete a list as possible, of non-Minolta lenses that will fit on Minolta cameras, here is a Third Party Lens Manufacturer list.

 If you are able to provide additional information, please contact us at xkaes@aol.com.